lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    We use two different thermostats for SiO and H2O, which is better when you have two species, such as one solid and one liquid.
-It is particularly important to use two thermostats here as the number of water molecules will fluctuate with time.
+    We use two different thermostats for SiO and for H2O, respectively.
+Using separate thermostat is usually better when the system contains two separate species, such as one solid and one liquid.
+It is particularly important to use two thermostats here, because the number of water molecules will fluctuate with time.
 We use a compute_modify 'dynamic yes' for water to specify that the number of molecules is not constant.

-    Finally, let us use the gcmc fix and perform the grand canonical Monte Carlo steps:
+    Finally, let us use the fix gcmc and perform the grand canonical Monte Carlo steps:

 ..  code-block:: lammps